 Step through to the Map Room (or 'walkers' den') to find a little hideway.
 Upstairs the vast Granary Room provides a stunning chill-out zone.
 Light the fire, lounge around on sofas, rocking chairs or beanbags made from old coffee sacks.
 Choose a book, drift off or wind down the giant screen to watch a movie (there's a DVD library).

-Its 5 bedrooms sleep 10 (no extra beds allowed).
+Its 5 bedrooms sleep 10 (extra children's cots and Z beds can be put into some of the rooms).
 Downstairs are Kestrel (with quirky train tickets on the wall) and Goldfinch; upstairs are Peregrine, Kingfisher and Barn Owl (named because they saw a Barn Owl here during renovation).
 All have pretty colour schemes but with Peregrine you get a navy blue rolltop bath as well as an eco-powered skylight.
-Click here for the Floor Plan.

 - Tumble dryer